martinhoT/tqs-98262/lab6/ex3/README.md

 - **Blocker issues (>0)**: For the same reason as stated above, but on overall code
 - **Bugs (>0)**: (Effectively equal to Reliability Rating of A)
-- **Code smells (>50)**: Even though this project put functionality over quality, concern should still be put in its readability if other developers were to take over the project (which could be seen as a prototype).
-Since the project is of a relatively considerable size, and more than one person worked on various aspects of the project, then the likelihood of a bad practice being repeated multiple times is high.
+- **Code smells (>50)**: Even though this project put functionality over quality, concern should still be put in its readability if other developers were to take over it (which could be seen as a prototype).
+Since the project is of a relatively considerable size, and more than one person worked on various aspects of it, then the likelihood of a bad practice being repeated multiple times is high.
 Therefore, a high number, such as 50, was chosen to combat this phenomenon
 - **Critical issues (>5)**: Critical issues have less probability of gravely affecting the application in production when compared with blocker issues, but they should also be paid attention to
 - **Vulnerabilities (>0)**: (Effectively equal to Security Rating of A)